aminelmoubarik/academia360-database/docs/api.md

 This document describes the initial FastAPI backend created for the Academia360 project.

-The API connects to the local MySQL database `academia360` and exposes the first endpoints needed to read and create data from the system.
+The API connects to the local MySQL database `academia360` and exposes the first endpoints needed to read, create, update and delete data from the system.

 ## Technologies